 The average maturity of portfolios held by money market mutual funds was unchanged at 48 days.

 The online service Bankrate.com said its survey of 100 leading commercial banks, savings and loan associations and savings banks in the nation's 10 largest markets showed the annual percentage yield available on money market accounts were unchanged from the week before at 0.11 percent.

 The North Palm Beach, Fla.-based unit of Bankrate Inc. said Wednesday that the annual percentage yield available on interest-bearing checking accounts was unchanged from the week before at 0.05 percent.

-Bankrate.com said the annual percentage yield on six-month certificates of deposit was flat at 0.15 percent.
-It was flat at 0.25 percent on one-year CDs.
-It was flat at 0.38 percent on two-year CDs and flat at 0.78 percent on five-year CDs.
+Bankrate.com said the annual percentage yield on six-month certificates of deposit were unchanged at 0.16 percent.
+It was flat at 0.25 percent on one-year CDs, flat at 0.39 percent on two-year CDs and flat at 0.79 percent on five-year CDs.